Warnings for Caplyta

 Antipsychotics have caused adverse alterations in lipids.
 Before or soon after initiation of antipsychotic medications, obtain a fasting lipid profile at baseline and monitor periodically during treatment.

-In pooled data from short-term (4- to 6-week), placebo-controlled trials of adult patients with schizophrenia, mean changes from baseline and the proportion of patients with shifts to higher levels of fasting total cholesterol and triglycerides were similar in patients treated with CAPLYTA and placebo.
+- In pooled data from short-term (4- to 6-week), placebo-controlled trials of adult patients with schizophrenia, mean changes from baseline and the proportion of patients with shifts to higher levels of fasting total cholesterol and triglycerides were similar in CAPLYTA-treated and placebo-treated patient.
+In an uncontrolled open-label trial of CAPLYTA for up to 1 year in patients with stable schizophrenia, the percentages of patients with a shift from normal to high were 8%, 5%, and 4% for total cholesterol, triglycerides, and LDL cholesterol, respectively.

 Weight Gain

-Weight gain has been observed with use of antipsychotics.
-Monitor weight at baseline and frequently thereafter.
-In pooled data from placebo-controlled trials of adult patients with schizophrenia, mean changes from baseline and the proportion of patients with an increase in weight ≥7% from baseline to end of study was similar in patients treated with CAPLYTA and placebo.
+- In pooled data from short-term (6-week), placebo-controlled adjunctive therapy MDD trials, mean changes from baseline and the proportion of patients with an increase in weight ≥7% from baseline to end of study were similar in CAPLYTA-treated and placebo-treated patients.

-In an uncontrolled open-label trial of CAPLYTA for up to 1 year in patients with stable schizophrenia, the mean change in body weight was approximately -2 kg (SD 5.6) at Day 175 and approximately - 3.2 kg (SD 7.4) at Day 350.
+- In a long-term open-label adjunctive therapy MDD trial of CAPLYTA for up to 6 months, the mean change in body weight was -0.16 kg (SD 3.7) at Week 26.

-Leukopenia, Neutropenia, And Agranulocytosis
+Leukopenia, Neutropenia, and Agranulocytosis

-Possible risk factors for leukopenia and neutropenia include pre-existing low white blood cell count (WBC) or absolute neutrophil count (ANC) and history of drug-induced leukopenia or neutropenia.
-In patients with a preexisting low WBC or ANC or a history of drug-induced leukopenia or neutropenia, perform a complete blood count (CBC) frequently during the first few months of therapy.
-In such patients, consider discontinuation of CAPLYTA at the first sign of a clinically significant decline in WBC in the absence of other causative factors.
+In patients with a pre-existing low WBC or ANC or a history of drug-induced leukopenia or neutropenia, perform complete blood count (CBC) monitoring during the first few months of CAPLYTA therapy.
+Consider discontinuing CAPLYTA in patients who have a clinically significant decline in WBC in the absence of other causative factors.
+Discontinue CAPLYTA in patients with clinically significant neutropenia or ANC < 1000/mm3 and monitor closely until the neutropenia resolves.

-Orthostatic Hypotension And Syncope
+Orthostatic Hypotension and Syncope

 Atypical antipsychotics cause orthostatic hypotension and syncope.
 Generally, the risk is greatest during initial dose administration.
-In these clinical trials the frequencies of orthostatic hypotension for CAPLYTA and placebo were 0.7% and 0%, respectively.
-The rates of syncope for CAPLYTA and placebo were 0.2% and 0.2%.

-Orthostatic vital signs should be monitored in patients who are vulnerable to hypotension (e.g., elderly patients, patients with dehydration, hypovolemia, and concomitant treatment with antihypertensive medications), patients with known cardiovascular disease (history of myocardial infarction, ischemic heart disease, heart failure, or conduction abnormalities), and patients with cerebrovascular disease.
+Orthostatic vital signs should be monitored in patients who are vulnerable to hypotension (e.g., elderly patients, patients with dehydration, hypovolemia, and concomitant treatment with antihypertensive drugs), patients with known cardiovascular disease (history of myocardial infarction, ischemic heart disease, heart failure, or conduction abnormalities), and patients with cerebrovascular disease.
 CAPLYTA has not been evaluated in patients with a recent history of myocardial infarction or unstable cardiovascular disease.
 Such patients were excluded from pre-marketing clinical trials.

 Falls

 Antipsychotics, including CAPLYTA, may cause somnolence, postural hypotension, and motor and sensory instability, which may lead to falls and, consequently, fractures and other injuries.
-For patients with diseases, conditions or medications that could exacerbate these effects, complete fall risk assessments when initiating antipsychotic treatment and periodically during long-term treatment.

 Seizures

-Potential For Cognitive And Motor Impairment
+Potential for Cognitive and Motor Impairment

-CAPLYTA, like other antipsychotics, may cause somnolence and has the potential to impair judgment, thinking, and motor skills.
-In short-term (i.e., 4- to 6-week) placebo-controlled clinical trials of patients with schizophrenia, somnolence and sedation were reported in 24% of CAPLYTA-treated patients, compared to 10% of placebo-treated patients.
+- In short-term (i.e., 4- to 6-week), placebo-controlled clinical trials of patients with schizophrenia, somnolence and sedation were reported in 24% of CAPLYTA-treated patients, compared to 10% of placebo-treated patients.

 Body Temperature Dysregulation